born2net/mediaArduino/README.md

 In the source code you will find additional useful code and libraries which include:

-- cylonExample: working example powered by the robotics Javascript cylon library from: http://cylonjs.com
+- cylonExample: Robotics Javascript cylon library from: http://cylonjs.com
 - echo.js: a simple way to interact between the MCU and Linux using stdin and stdout pipes
 - fireAlarm.js: Javascript example using multiple INPUT / OUTPUT pins and sending curl post
 - humanSensor.js: example using a human detector sensor